 A character can engage in any of the Virtues and Vices at any time, but her primary Virtue and Vice are intimately connected with self-image.
-They reinforce a sense of her essential self, beneath all facades and despite any rules, rewards, or punishments.
+They reinforce her essential sense of self, beneath all facades and despite any rules, rewards, or punishments.
 Thus, her dominant Virtue and Vice feel natural, are the most satisfying to fulfill, and are more likely to be repeated.
 Even though one’s Virtue leads to a longer-lasting and greater sense of comfort, one’s Vice still provides a quick dose of reliable bliss; together, they represent long-standing patterns of behavior instead of sporadic slips or experiments.
 Perhaps most importantly, a character’s primary Virtue and Vice reflect what she’ll take the greatest risks to achieve.

 That doesn’t mean that it will be easy to figure out someone’s dominant Virtue and Vice.
-Characters will go to great lengths to hide their key habits (as when a corrupt politician makes a great show of trying to quit cheating on his wife, or when a wealthy benefactor does everything possible to remain anonymous).
+Characters will go to great lengths to hide their key habits (such as when a corrupt politician makes a great show of trying to quit cheating on his wife, or when a wealthy benefactor does everything possible to remain anonymous).
 Others can’t help but reveal their strengths and weaknesses because their actions are public and constantly under scrutiny.
-Some people only reveal their true motivations to their private friends, and a few wear their desires boldly and openly.
+Some people only reveal their true motivations to their private friends, but a few wear their desires boldly and openly.
 Regardless, a character’s Virtue and Vice are lynchpins to her personality and decisions; discerning either trait should reveal much about how she tends to operate.

 It’s important to note that Virtue and Vice are inherently personal, active, and constant.
 They are strengths and weaknesses that a character can act upon in private and through her own efforts.
-Fulfilling Virtue and Vice can involve and affect others, but being bolstered by them doesn’t rely on the reactions of others.
+Fulfilling Virtue and Vice can involve and affect others, but being bolstered by them doesn’t solely rely on the reactions of others.
 Both routes require a character to actively do something, however, either on her own behalf or that of another; passive benefits aren’t enough to reinforce a deeper sense of self.
 With all of this in mind, it should be clear that a character’s dominant Virtue and Vice are unlikely to change during the course of play.
 She might begin to follow one far more than the other, or she might use different methods to gain satisfaction, but her key Virtue and Vice will probably remain the same.

 In general, a Virtue is difficult and immediately uncomfortable to follow, but leads to genuinely pleasant outcomes eventually.
 That doesn’t mean that a character won’t enjoy the process, but the fun is tempered by the time and effort involved.
-This is because satisfying a Virtue demands an element of risk and extended effort, or else you won’t feel like you’ve lived up to your highest creed in any meaningful way.
+This is because satisfying a Virtue demands an element of risk and extended effort, or else you won’t feel like you’ve lived up to your highest creed in a meaningful way.
 Struggle and sacrifice are also important parts of pursuing a Virtue because they reinforce the reality of what you have done.
 In the end, if you follow through, it will feel like winning something of value in the real world instead of simply getting lucky or hiding out in a fantasy.

 A Vice, on the other hand, is all too easy and amusing to engage in, but more often than not it leads to a letdown later on, as the high fades and the real world intrudes.
-It’s an escape, a diversion, or an exercise in denial; a Vice can lead to real gains, but it reflects a twisted view of reality at best.
+It’s an escape, a diversion, or an exercise in denial; a Vice can lead to real gains, because it reflects a twisted view of reality, at best.
 As such, a Vice is best indulged quickly and left behind, because it offers no special rewards for long-term binging.
-If anything, feeding a Vice for too long leads to disenchantment and disgust faster.
+If anything, feeding a Vice for too long leads to disenchantment and disgust.
 Since Vices often involve taking things too far or putting in just enough effort to get a small reward, their thrills burn out swiftly.
 Ultimately, it will feel like you are getting away from reality for a while or are getting the better end of the deal - even when you know you’re not.

-The core World of Darkness rulebook outlines seven Virtues and seven Vices to choose from, whereas the God-Machine Chronicle update encourages players and Storytellers to create their own out of an ever-expanding variety of concepts.
+The core World of Darkness rulebook outlines seven Virtues and seven Vices to choose from, whereas the God-Machine Chronicle encourages players and Storytellers to create their own out of an ever-expanding variety of concepts.
 Both approaches have benefits and drawbacks, but this article presents a fusion of the two.
-There are only seven Virtues and seven Vices listed below, but they were carefully selected according the principles above rather than created on the fly.
+There are only seven Virtues and seven Vices listed below, but they were carefully selected according to the principles above rather than created on the fly.
 Some of the mechanics were drawn from the core book, others from the God-Machine update, a few from this web site, and several more I wrote myself.
 They are balanced so that none of them should be significantly easier or more difficult to use in-game than the rest.
 Each one was chosen to be its own distinct category with distinguished mechanics, although the same Virtue and Vice can be expressed through different habits, depending on the character.
 They are also diametrically opposed to one another and reflect a unified view of timeless human motivations.

 A character possesses one key Virtue, and regains all spent Willpower points when she acts according to that Virtue over the course of more than one scene.